-Another successful online workshop was held by Graham Halsey from Well Working Matters led our last workshop on the 24th February 2022.
-The event counted on the presence of EMSP member organisations from the Western Mediterranean region including Spain, Portugal, France, Italy and Malta.
-This online workshop was built on two previous workshops in the same region, first there was a discovery workshop followed by a second focused on how priority areas changed for people living with Multiple Sclerosis in terms of employment during the COVID era.
-Together the MS Societies and EMSP assessed the current national and European policies and worked on a regional policy case using a specific work re-integration tool to put the spotlight on specific challenges that have come to the surface in terms of employment for people with MS during the pandemic and the new challenges facing people with MS in the new hybrid working environment.
+Another successful online workshop was held by Graham Halsey from Well Working Matters on the 6th of October 2022 with member organisation representatives from the Western Mediterranean region including Spain, Portugal, France, Italy and Malta.
+This online workshop was built on two previous workshops in the same region, first there was a discovery workshop followed by a second focused on how priority areas changed for people living with MS in terms of employment during the COVID-19 era.
+In this workshop, together the MS Societies and EMSP assessed the current national and European policies.
+They worked on a regional policy case using a specific work re-integration tool to put the spotlight on specific challenges that have come to the surface in terms of employment for people with MS during the pandemic and the new challenges facing people with MS in the new hybrid working environment.

 An online workshop was held on 24th of November 2022 on Campaigning, in the presence of eleven MS Societies across Europe.
 The workshop was led by Jimmy Smyth from JKS Communications with the objectives of sharing insights and ideas across the network.
 It focused on campaigning, equipping members with skills to develop strong policy messages and campaign objectives while setting the way forward for mapping political targets and setting realistic objectives to influence European Parliament and national elections.
 Smyth set out the key aspects underpinning successful campaigns and introduced a simple tool to develop clear, simple and effecting messaging.
 The group discussed how best to identify key audiences and develop engagement strategies and tactics, all while sustaining the momentum.
 Together the group developed key messaging they can use in campaign and advocacy on two topics they deemed as a current priority in MS: Rehabilitation and access to treatment.
 This workshop had set the base for a follow-up working on Campaigning in 2023.